 *red indicates directions for district

+Changes since last revision is highlighted

 I. WORK AT CROSSING LOCATION (AT-GRADE, HIGHWAY OVERPASS, HIGHWAY UNDERPASS, PEDESTRIAN, OR CLOSED/ABANDONED) – (ensure all information in this section is filled out.
 Should match the title sheet and Texas Railroad Information Management System Database (TRIMS)) Note: each separate listing and RR company will require separate Scope of Work (SOW) sheets.

-Checkbox for “This project is adjacent or parallel work, no not within RR ROW:” check this box if this applies
+Checkbox for “This project is adjacent or parallel work, not within RR ROW:” check this box if this applies

+NOTE: this box is only checked if all work is off of railroad right of way.
+Section IV Railroad Insurance, Railroad Protective Liability insurance , “not required” is marked, Section V Contractor Right of entry “not required” is marked.

 DOT No.: _______ input the six numbers and one letter, for parallel or adjacent input closest public DOT number.
 This applies to the rest of the items below including Latitude and Longitude.